legeRise/Top5vidCreator/README.md

 ### Note

 I know this could have been a one-click video maker instead of having to click through 3-4 buttons.
 There was definitely room for improvement.
-But, this started as a beginner project out of curiosity, and I'm surprised it still works!
+But, this started as a beginner project out of curiosity, besides, I'm surprised it still works!
 So, Have Fun 🤷‍♂️